How Much Does Pea Gravel Cost in 2025?

 • Landscaping: $15 to $75 per cubic yard

-Local gravel delivery services usually require a minimum order, which may range anywhere from one cubic yard to 20 tons.
-They may offer free delivery within a certain mile radius if you meet minimum order size requirements.
-If that’s not an option, the delivery charge for a truckload of gravel often starts at about $5 per mile.
+Many local gravel delivery services require a minimum order ranging from one cubic yard to 20 tons.
+They may offer free delivery if you meet minimum order size requirements if you're within a certain mile radius.

-Depending on how you’re using your pea gravel, it may be worthwhile to invest in landscape design services in your area.
-Professionals can assess whether you may need excavating before laying the gravel.
-They can also help you achieve your dream aesthetic by recommending layout and color options.
+Depending on how you’re using your pea gravel, investing in landscape design services may be worthwhile.
+Professional landscapers can assess whether you need excavating before laying the gravel and determine the best depth, edging materials, and drainage solutions for your project.
+They can also help recommend layout and color options to achieve your desired results.

 Budgeting for Pea Gravel Installation

-• Buy pea gravel directly from landscaping suppliers rather than home improvement stores.
+• Buy directly from landscaping suppliers instead of home improvement stores for better prices.

 How HomeAdvisor Gets Its Cost Data